The Fugitive (1963 TV series)

 The Fugitive is an American crime drama television series created by Roy Huggins and produced by QM Productions and United Artists Television.
-It aired on ABC from September 1963 to August 1967.
-David Janssen starred as Dr. Richard Kimble, a physician who is wrongfully convicted of his wife's murder and sentenced to death.
-En route to death row, Dr. Kimble's train derails over a switch, allowing him to escape and begin a cross-country search for the real killer, a "one-armed man" (played by Bill Raisch).
+It aired on ABC from September 17, 1963, to August 29, 1967.
+David Janssen starred as Dr. Richard Kimble, a physician who is wrongfully convicted of his wife's murder, and unjustly sentenced to death.
+While Dr. Kimble is en route to death row, the train derails over a track defect, allowing him to escape and begin a cross-country search for the real killer, a "one-armed man" (played by Bill Raisch).
 At the same time, Richard Kimble is hounded by the authorities, most notably by Police Lieutenant Philip Gerard (Barry Morse).

 The Fugitive aired for four seasons, with 120 51-minute episodes produced.
-The first three seasons were filmed in black-and-white, while the fourth and final was filmed in color.
+The first three seasons were filmed in black-and-white, while the fourth and final season was filmed in color.

 The series was nominated for five Emmy Awards and won the Emmy for Outstanding Dramatic Series in 1966.
 In 2002, it was ranked number 36 on TV Guide's 50 Greatest TV Shows of All Time.
 TV Guide named the one-armed man number five in their 2013 list of the 60 Nastiest Villains of All Time.

+The popularity of the series led to various adaptations and the creation of a titular franchise.

 Plot

-The series premise was set up in the opening narration, but the full details about the crime were not offered in the pilot episode; at the time of the pilot, Kimble has been on the run for six months, having exhausted all of his appeals against his death sentence.
-While in transit, the train carrying Kimble derails, and Kimble becomes the titular "fugitive" attempting to clear his name.
-In the series' first season, the premise (heard over footage of Kimble handcuffed to Gerard on a train) was summarized in the opening title sequence of the pilot episode as:
+The series premise was set up in the opening narration, but the full details about the crime were not offered in the pilot episode; at the time of the pilot, Richard Kimble has been on the run for six months, having exhausted all of his appeals against his death sentence.
+While in transit, the train carrying Richard Kimble derails, and becomes the titular "fugitive" attempting to clear his name.
+The premise (heard over footage of Kimble handcuffed to Gerard on a train) was summarized in the opening title sequence of the pilot episode as follows:

-This title sequence was shortened from episode seven through the remainder of the first season as:

-The main title narration, as read by William Conrad, was changed for the second season premiere onward through the last episode of the series:

-Viewers were not offered the full details of Kimble's plight until episode 14, "The Girl from Little Egypt".
+Viewers were not offered the full details of Dr. Richard Kimble's plight until episode 14, "The Girl from Little Egypt".
 A series of flashbacks reveals the fateful night of Helen Kimble's death, and for the first time offers a glimpse of the "one-armed man".